 Amy Tolbert is a Carlson Executive Education Fellow.
 She develops multicultural organizations and individuals through cutting-edge topics, such as multicultural and diversity initiatives, leadership competency development, managing to style, and creating breakthrough teams.
 Tolbert has authored a book, Reversing the Ostrich Approach to Diversity: Pulling your Head Out of the Sand, a timely answer to the renewed urgency for actionable diversity information.
 She has also co-authored and presented the “Discovering Diversity Profile,” a popular self-assessment tool.
 Tolbert earned her PhD in Human Resource Development from the University of Minnesota.

-Carlos J. Torelli is an Associate Professor of Marketing at Carlson School of Management, University of Minnesota.
+Carlos J. Torelli is the McKnight Associate Professor of Marketing at Carlson School of Management, University of Minnesota.
 Formerly served as Marketing Vice-President for Citibank in Venezuela and Turkey.
 Torelli authored the book "Globalization, Culture, and Branding: How to build iconic brands in the era of globalization."
 His research has been featured in multiple mass media outlets, such as NPR, WCCO-TV, KMSP-TV, Star Tribune, Psychology Today, Yahoo Finance, and Yahoo Lifestyle.
 He holds an MBA from Marquette University and a PhD from the University of Illinois.

 Roger B. Upson is a Carlson Executive Education instructor.
 He has provided services in strategic planning, financial management, and quality improvement to healthcare, financial, manufacturing, and academic organizations worldwide.
 Previously he was senior executive of an integrated delivery system, a hospital and physician clinic organization, a PPO, an HMO management company, and a multi-specialty physician group practice in Minneapolis, Minnesota.
 Upson holds PhD and MBA degrees from the University of Michigan, and a BSc from the London School of Economics.